KaveyZheng/Display_Projects/README.md

 ### Showcasing projects including: TCP server, algorithm analysis, game development, website design, and user experience

 - Click on any project
-- Read READMEs for synpopsis and visuals
+- Read READMEs for synopsis and visuals